UPDATED: Coronavirus In Connecticut — FAQs, Resources

-As of April 8, there were a total of 8,781 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
-One thousand four hundred eighteen people have been hospitalized, and 335 residents have died.
+As of April 9, there were a total of 9,784 confirmed cases of COVID-19 in Connecticut, according to the state Department of Public Health.
+One thousand four hundred sixty four peole have been hospitalized, and 380 residents have died.

 The governor announced a partnership with Connecticut’s long-term care facilities to collaborate on a medical surge plan that includes establishing COVID-19 recovery centers in nursing homes to accept patients who can be discharged from acute care hospitals but still are affected by the virus.
 The recovery centers will be opened in Torrington, Bridgeport, Meriden, and Sharon, according to the governor.
 Athena Health Care systems is one of the first nursing home providers to provide COVID-19 recovery centers, the governor said.